Steering nonlocality in high-speed telecommunication system without detection loophole: Results

-Experimentally, it is known that the expected value of $p$ is $S_n$~\cite{saunders2010Experimental}, and $S_n$ can be directly obtained from the time-recording data.
+To conclusively certify steering nonlocality, it thus requires $-S_n>v^*$.
+It is worth noting that a full state tomography to estimate $v$ is unnecessary, because (i) certifying steering nonlocality does not rely on the assumption that the state is entangled, (ii) drawing conclusions based on high fidelity can be inaccurate~\cite{peters2004MixedstateSensitivity,tischler2018ConclusiveExperimental,zeng2020reliable}.
+The remaining question lies in how to estimate $S_n$ from the time-recording data.
 Specifically, for each pair of outputs of the AMZIs, there are three possible photon arrival times, which results in three equidistant coincidence peaks in the arrival-time histogram.
-The coincident events in the side peaks yield detections in the time basis, according to which we compute the term of $k=0$ in $S_n$ , i.e., the probability of state $\kt{00}$ and $\kt{11}$ out of all the four states.
-The coincidence which corresponds to the uncorrelated states $\kt{01}$ and $\kt{10}$ in time basis is estimated by adopting the counts in the adjacent time bins.
-Note that the time basis is passively selected depending on the path that the photon takes at the first beam-splitter of the AMZI.
-On the other hand, the coincident events in the central peak yield detections in the phase basis, according to which we compute the rest of terms in $S_n$.
-An example of pairwise time-bin histograms is provided in section IV of Supplemental Material.
-The synchronization of the signals and the phase calibration of Alice and Bob's AMZIs are required in the early test runs.
-Specifically, we use a pair of complementary measurements to calibrate the phase.
-First, we load respectively a square wave signal to the master laser and the phase modulator.
-By fine tuning the peak-to-peak voltage, we obtain $S_n=0.5$, and in this way we have the voltages correspond to measurements $\sigma_0$ and $\sigma_\pi$.
-Next, we have the master laser and the phase modulator both load the adjusted square wave signals.
-By shifting the relative delay of the two signals, we maximize $S_n$, and in this way we have the settings synchronized.
+The coincident events in the side peaks yield detections in the time basis ($\hat\sigma_{\textsf{Z}}$), according to which we compute the term of $k=0$ in $S_n$.
+The coincidence which corresponds to the uncorrelated results in time basis is estimated by adopting the counts in the adjacent time-bins.
+Although the time basis is passively selected depending on the path that the photon takes at the first beam-splitter of the AMZI with a probability of 50\%, this probabilistic process does not introduce postselection loophole~\cite{vedovatoPostselectionLoopholeFreeBellViolation2018} as the data collected in time-basis contributes equally to the nonlocality analysis.
+On the other hand, the coincident events in the central peak yield detections in the phase basis ($\hat\sigma_{\theta}$), according to which we compute the rest of the terms in $S_n$.
+An example of our time-recording data depicting by pairwise time-bin histograms is presented in Fig.~\ref{F4}\textbf{b}.
+The detailed method to obtain $S_n$ are elaborated in Supplementary Note 6.

+The measured losses on Alice's side include on-chip transmission ($-2$~dB), chip-fiber coupling ($-1.5$~dB), DWDM ($-1$~dB), fiber coupling ($-0.1$~dB), AMZI ($-1$~dB), filtering inefficiency ($-0.5$~dB), and SNSPD ($-0.5$~dB), and the overall loss corresponds to the collection efficiency ($-6.6$~dB).
+In the detection loophole context, we attribute all losses to the detector as one in principle cannot identify where exactly the specific photon is lost.
+Here, we adopt the Klyshko efficiency~\cite{klyshkoUseTwophotonLight1980a} (also known as heralding efficiency, defined as the coincidence counts divided by the single counts of the opposite arm) to estimate the detection efficiency.